jmouer/ISBNScanner/README.md

 ISBNScanner
 ===========

-Prototype iPhone app used to scan barcode, determine if it corresponds with the book, and return information about it
+Prototype iPhone app used to scan barcode, determine if it corresponds with a book, and return information about it